• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 By David Rae Certified Financial Planner™, Accredited Investment Fiduciary™

 Would you rather write a check to yourself or the government?
 That seems like a pretty easy choice for me.
 You have until Tax Day to make contributions to a Traditional IRA or a Roth IRA.
-But there is no advantage waiting until the last minute.
-For 2020, you can potentially contribute $6,000 to an IRA or Roth IRA.
-There is an additional $1,000 catch up contribution allowed for those who have reached the age of 50.
+But there is no advantage to waiting until the last minute.
+For 2024, you can potentially contribute $7,000 to an IRA or Roth IRA.
+An additional $1,000 catch-up contribution is allowed for those who have reached the age of 50.

 Workplace retirement accounts will mostly need to be funded by the year end.
 That is the case for the employee contribution but more time will be allowed for the business portion contribution.
 For a 401(k), you can contribute up to $19,500, pre-tax, in 2020.
 An additional catch up contribution, up to $6,500, is allowed for those who are fifty or older.

-For the most successful of you reading this, you can stash away huge amounts of money on a pre-tax basis if you run your own small business, or are self-employed.
-You can potentially set up a profit-sharing plan which takes your retirement plan contribution limits up to $57,000 per year.
-For those who are 50 and older, the allowed contribution limit is $63,500.
+For the most successful of you reading this, you can stash away huge amounts of money on a pre-tax basis if you run your own small business or are self-employed.
+You can potentially set up a profit-sharing plan that takes your retirement plan contribution limits up to $69,000 per year.
+For those who are 50 and older, the allowed contribution limit is $76,500.

-If you want to save even more than those amounts (and get a larger tax deduction) think about also setting up a Rich Person Pension.
-This could take your total contributions above $200,000, per year.
-Talk with your financial planner and CPA about which retirement plan is best for your business.
+If you want to save even more than those amounts (and get a larger tax deduction), think about setting up a Rich Person Pension.
+This could take your total contributions above $200,000 per year.
+Talk with your fiduciary financial planner and CPA about which retirement plan is best for your business.

-If you have employees, you may need to also contribute to them as well.
+If you have employees, you may need to contribute to them.
 There are year-end deadlines to get business retirement plans set up.
 Some contributions may need to be made by the year-end.
 But, full contributions on the business side do not have to be made until you file your taxes.
 This could potentially give you almost a year to save up the money to contribute if you don’t happen to have a few hundred thousand dollars lying around.

-• 3) Strategically Bunch your Itemized Deductions to lower your California Taxes
+• 3) Strategically Bunch Your Itemized Tax Deductions To Lower Your California Taxes

 On the other hand, it means you may not actually get a tax break for many of the typical itemized deductions.
-Think donations to charity, mortgage deduction, property taxes, and even medical expenses.
+Think of donations to charity, mortgage deductions, property taxes, and even medical expenses.

 Here are a few of the most common areas people can bunch tax-deductible expenses: